anchor/fleet-magento-docs/docs/faq/updates-and-maintenance.md

 This includes such things as MySQL or Redis software version updates.

+Maintenance may not be performed every week, it will only be performed when necessary.

 As these upgrades can require a restart of the services, if the environment undergoing maintenance is not HA there may be short periods of downtime as the services are rebooted.